How to Download And Save Someone Else’s Instagram Video

 Blastup by Gramblast is another website where you just provide the URL and the site does the rest.
 Blastup gives you a free trial that will let you see if you like the service.

 Available for iOS or Android, IFTTT (If This Then That) is a powerful scripting solution that can do just about anything.
 However, what it can do for us here is run a lovely little applet that will automatically download any Instagram video that you like or add to your feed to your Dropbox account, without you lifting a finger.
 Getting it configured is a little more tricky than just visiting a website, but it isn’t difficult.
 You’ll also want to make sure you set up a Dropbox account beforehand, which is decidedly not tricky, and pretty helpful if you have a lot of stuff you’re swiping from the internet (memes, anyone?).

 Use the Chrome IG Story Extension

 Chrome’s handy extension allows you to save live videos right to your desktop.
-This method for nabbing Instagram live videos has become increasingly popular since it doesn’t require you to download a separate app and makes it possible to view live videos without anyone knowing you did.
+This method for nabbing Instagram videos has become increasingly popular since it doesn’t require you to download a separate app, and it makes it possible to view live videos without anyone knowing you did anything at all.
 However, it is slightly more complicated than the other methods.
 Let us break it down for you, including how to install it and what to do with the files you download.

 Downloading Chrome IG Stories for Instagram

 Needless to say, you’ll need a Chrome browser.

 1. Locate Chrome IG Stories for Instagram at the Chrome web extensions store.